hjdhjd/homebridge-unifi-protect/docs/Autoconfiguration.md

 #### How HBUP Decides When to Transcode or Transmux
 Here are the rules that are used by default to decide when to transcode and when to transmux:

-* At home, on a local network, livestreams are transmuxed rather than transcoded by default.
+* At home, on a local network, livestreams are transcoded by default.
 HBUP will select the Protect stream that is closest to the resolution that HomeKit is requesting without exceeding the requested resolution, when available.
-This results in high quality video with low latency being streamed to clients - *with the exception of the Apple Watch.
-Apple Watch clients will always receives transcoded video due to Watch hardware constraints.*
+This results in high quality video with lower latency being streamed to clients.
 * When away from home, Apple Watch, or on a high-latency connection (as decided upon by HomeKit, not HBUP), livestreams are transcoded.
+* HomeKit bitrates are notoriously conservative from a bandwidth perspective - they're downright low and result can result in far less than ideal video quality.
+You can further adjust the bitrates used for local and non-local streaming when transcoded, using HBUP's feature options.

 The defaault behavior can be tailored to your preferences, using the appropriate [feature options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/FeatureOptions.md#video).

-#### How HBUP Stream Quality Selectionion Works When Transcding
+#### How HBUP Stream Quality Selection Works When Transcding
 When transcoding, these are the rules used to determine which Protect camera streams (Protect has three stream qualities available: High, Medium, and Low) are used for transcoding.

 ##### Livestreams